 For healthy surface water and your own health, it is better to use as little antifouling as possible.
-If your boat does require maintenance, make sure the product is allowed for non-professional use in the Netherlands.
+If maintenance on your boat is necessary, make sure that the product is permitted for non-professional use in the Netherlands.

 What is antifouling?

-Antifouling is paint with a copper compound (biocide) or zinc that prevents fouling of weeds, algae and shells on the undersides of boats.
-These products not only work against fouling on the boat, but also end up in the water.
-This is damaging to the aquatic environment.
+Antifouling is paint containing a copper compound (biocide) or zinc that prevents the growth of seaweed, algae, and shells on the underside of boats.
+These products not only prevent growth on the boat, but also end up in the water.
+This is harmful to the aquatic environment.

 Use as little antifouling as possible

-The best thing for the water environment is not to use antifouling and to choose an underwater paint without biocides.
-Of course, your underwater paint should be tailored to your boating, mooring and sailing area.
-For example, there is paint to which fouling adheres poorly and which facilitates cleaning the underside of the boat (nonstick coatings) or you can choose a hard paint (e.g. epoxy-based) that can be brushed without damage.
+The best thing for the aquatic environment is to avoid using antifouling and opt for underwater paint without biocides.
+Of course, your underwater paint must be tailored to your sailing behavior, mooring location, and sailing area.
+For example, there are paints that prevent fouling from adhering and make it easier to clean the bottom of the boat (non-stick coatings), or you can opt for a hard paint (e.g., epoxy-based) that can be brushed without damage.

-At the beginning of the boating season, our enforcement officers visit marinas to check individuals on the proper use of antifouling.
-We do this to ensure that fewer harmful substances such as zinc and copper end up in the surface water.
-We work with Rijkswaterstaat and others on this.
+At the start of the boating season, our enforcement officers visit marinas to check that private individuals are using antifouling correctly.
+We do this to ensure that fewer harmful substances such as zinc and copper end up in surface water.
+We work together with Rijkswaterstaat (the Dutch Department of Waterways and Public Works) and other organizations in this regard.